Skip to main content

 1. Lack of Clear Biblical Teaching: Without grounding in truth, Christians stay children and resort to pious-sounding platitudes.

-4. Legalism: Focusing on rule-keeping or principles instead of faith and love.
+4. Legalism: Focusing on laws, rule-keeping, or elemental principles instead of faith and love.

-6. Neglect of The Spirit of truth: No spiritual involvement, no maturing.
-There is a Spirit of truth and one of error, the Spirit of God guides us to abide in his words, the truth, as this is where freedom and wisdom in regards to renewing our mind occurs.
+6. Neglect of the Spirit of truth: No spiritual involvement, no maturing.
+There is a Spirit of truth and one of error, the Spirit of God guides us to abide in the words of Jesus, the truth, as this is where freedom and wisdom are found.

 7. Unresolved Sin or Idolatry: Sin breaks fellowship with God and others.
-This is a problem of teaching and correct doctrine without a proper foundation children will not endure unto maturity.
+This is a problem of foundational teaching.
+Without a proper foundation in faith and love children will not endure unto maturity so to put away the old self.

-8. Serving From Maturity: Christ gives gifts to men for the purpose of building up the church, which is stated in Ephesians 4 to build up children, which implies he gives gifts to those who are mature.
+8. Serving From Maturity: Christ gives gifts to men for the purpose of building up the church, which is stated in Ephesians 4 as building up children, which implies he gives gifts to those who are mature.
 Someone must know the path to maturity before they can teach others the way.

 The “End of Yourself” Doctrine